volks73/panser/README.md

 ### Documentation (Optional) ###

-The manual must currently be installed manually.
-The [Pandoc](http://pandoc.org) application must be installed to convert the manual in markdown to the appropriate format.
+The manual must be installed manually.
+The [Pandoc](http://pandoc.org) application must be installed to convert the manual in [markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) format to the appropriate [groff](https://www.gnu.org/software/groff/) format.
 First install the application, then from the root directory of the project, run the following commands from a terminal:

     $ pandoc -s -t man -o man/panser.1 man/panser.1.md
     $ cp man/panser.1 /usr/share/man/man1